 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

 If you ever travel with Alaska Airlines, this deal is for you.
-With the Alaska Airlines Companion Fare, you can save big on an Alaska Airlines airfare purchase for you and a friend, partner, or anyone else you might want to bring along.
-Especially on longer and/or more expensive itineraries, this can mean hundreds of dollars of savings.
+With the Alaska Airlines Companion Fare, you can save big on an Alaska Airlines airfare purchase for you and a friend, partner or anyone else you might want to bring along.
+On longer and/or more expensive itineraries you can mean hundreds of dollars of savings.

 Guide to using the Alaska Airlines Companion Fare: Get $900+ in value